bigfix/developer.bigfix.com/site/reference/types/string.md

 # substring &lt;string&gt; of &lt;string&gt; : substring

 Iterates through the string returning all the substrings matching the name given.
-For example, number of substrings &amp;quot;be&amp;quot; of &amp;quot;to be or not to be&amp;quot; = 2.
+For example, number of substrings "be" of "to be or not to be" = 2.

 # substring after &lt;string&gt; of &lt;string&gt; : substring